2color/homelab-ansible/homelab-hp-elitedesk.md

 - Systemd service (`zfs-import.service`) ensures the pool is automatically imported at boot
 - Runs after `systemd-udev-settle.service` to ensure USB devices are available

-**Hot-Plug Support (Optional):**
-- Enable with `zfs_enable_hotplug: true` in role configuration
-- When enabled, udev rules automatically import the pool when USB devices are detected
-- Works for both boot-time and runtime device connection
-- Useful when the USB DAS may connect after the server has booted

 #### Benefits of ZFS for Backups